DeltaDesigns/SBox-Destiny-2-Map-Importer/README.md

 ## To Do:
 - ~~Add importing progress using NoticeWidgets.~~
-- Add a basic menu for importer settings.
+- ~~Add a basic menu for importer settings.~~
 - ~~Add model instancing, currently not very do-able due to instances not being able to be individually scaled~~
+- Decals and decoration
+- Optimizations where possible